-The Democratic Republic of Congo (DRC) has one of the lowest Gross National Incomes per capita in the world (\$160), with an estimated 80 percent of the total population of 67.8 million living below the poverty line.
+The Democratic Republic of Congo (DRC) has one of the lowest Gross National Incomes per capita in the world (\$160), with an estimated 80 percent of the total population of 68 million living below the poverty line.
 The United Nations Development Fund ranks the DRC the least developed country in the world (168/168).
 The population size, poverty scale, and decades of conflict have resulted in the lack of cohesive and functional health systems.
-It will require considerable resources and effort on behalf of the Government of DRC (GDRC), donors, and other partners to build quality systems based on previously existing platforms where possible.
-The U.S. Government (USG), through PEPFAR as part of the Global Health Initiative (GHI), is supporting activities to strengthen the foundations of existing systems and linking them together to create an improved system.
-There are tremendous challenges, detailed in the Technical Area Narratives (TANs), which will require government commitment, donor funding and coordination, improved governance and transparency within the civil society and the GDRC, improved information management systems, and solutions to the human resources for health crisis.
+The U.S. Government (USG), through PEPFAR as part of the Global Health Initiative (GHI), is supporting activities to strengthen the foundations of existing systems.